amdw/enginecloud/README.md

   By default, `$HOME/enginecloud` will be used.
 I recommend using a directory dedicated to this project, which does not contain any other files you care about, as several scripts will write files here.
-* `STOCKFISH_VERSION`: the version of Stockfish that will be downloaded and used.
+* `STOCKFISH_VERSION`, `STOCKFISH_BINARY`: the version of Stockfish that will be downloaded and used, and the filename of the Stockfish binary within the downloaded archive.
 * `GCP_IMAGE_PROJECT` and `GCP_IMAGE_FAMILY`: these determine [the OS
   image](https://cloud.google.com/compute/docs/images) used to create your VM.
 * `GCP_INSTANCE_NAME`: the name of the VM instance that will be created for